Skip to main content

 Interview Response: An array is a special object because the square brackets used to access a property arr[0] come from the object syntax.

 Technical Response: An array is a special object because the square brackets used to access a property arr[0] come from the object syntax.
 That is essentially the same as obj[key], where arr is the object, while numbers get used as keys.
 An array-like object typically has the length property within its structure, like regular arrays.
 They extend objects by providing special methods to work with ordered collections of data and the length property.
 But at the core, it is still an object.
-Unlike array-like objects, arrays get optimized for fast performance and handling of internal components.
+Unlike array-like objects, arrays are optimized for fast performance and handling of internal components.

 Code Example: